 Before making your selection, review the services and pricing options carefully.
 And check through their client reviews to make sure they provide all the services advertised.

-When you’re considering using VPN services, you have two options: free and paid VPN services.
+When you’re considering using VPN services, you have two options: free and paid VPN services (You can also check out VPN promos).
 There are many differences between them, apart from price.

 Pros of free VPN services: